brandonbothell/popyt/docusaurus/docs/api/classes/Library_Exports.Channel.md

 ▸ **fetchVideos**(`parts?`): `Promise`<[`Playlist`](Library_Exports.Playlist)\>

-Fetches the channel's playlist of uploads and assigns it to the [[Channel.videos]] property.
+Fetches the channel's playlist of uploads from the API and assigns it to the [[Channel.videos]] property.

 #### Parameters